HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

       <td><code>iss</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
         Issuer of the JWT -- unique identifying server URI.
-This <strong>SHALL</strong> match the value of a uniformResourceIdentifier entry in the Subject Alternative Name extension of the client's certificate included in the <code>x5c</code> JWT header, and <strong>SHALL</strong> be equal to the server's {baseURL}
+This <strong>SHALL</strong> match the value of a uniformResourceIdentifier entry in the Subject Alternative Name extension of the server's certificate included in the <code>x5c</code> JWT header, and <strong>SHALL</strong> be equal to the server's {baseURL}
       </td>
     </tr>
     <tr>